Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'List evaluation_forms' which directly matches the tool name, and adds 'Evaluation forms for feedback structure and coverage analysis' to clarify the purpose.
-However, it does not differentiate from sibling list tools like list_feedbacks.
+The description explicitly states 'List evaluation_forms', clearly identifying the action and resource.
+The additional phrase 'Evaluation forms for feedback structure and coverage analysis' provides domain context, though it does not differentiate from sibling list tools like list_feedbacks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.